Skip to main content

 }

-When onVerificationComplete fires, the server has flipped the enrollment to active.
-The card is now ready for virtual card issuance.
+When onVerificationComplete fires, the server has flipped the verification to active.
+The card is now ready for agentic card permissions.

 Understanding the Verification Flow